 1. Cat Is Saying Hello

-If you’ve just walked into the room and your cat started wagging its tail, it could be a greeting without your cat needing to get up.
-There are several ways your cat can greet you, but most require getting up.
+If you’ve just walked into the room and your cat starts wagging the tip of its tail while lying down, it could be a greeting without your cat needing to get up.
+Your cat can greet you in several ways, but most require getting up.
 For example, head rubbing is often a “hello” signal, as is an elevated tail.

 However, while lying down, your cat can do none of these things.
 Therefore, they begin to wag their tail.
 They may not decide to get up for all sorts of reasons.
 Perhaps they are entirely comfortable, or they may not assume that you aren’t going to stay around for long.
 Or, in typical cat fashion, they expect you to come to them.